 - Independent Research Project.

-We provide excellent support for you through a variety of tutorial methods, as well as in your practice placement.
+We provide excellent support for you through a variety of teaching methods including individual tutorials as well as support whilst on placement.

 We use a range of assessment methods including: